robvanderleek/create-issue-branch/README.md

 The default mode is "auto", meaning a new issue branch is created after an issue is assigned.

-You can change the mode to "chatops", meaning a new issue branch is created after commenting on an issue with `/create-issue-branch` or `/cib`, by puuting the following line in your `issue-branch.yml`:
+You can change the mode to "chatops", meaning a new issue branch is created after commenting on an issue with `/create-issue-branch` or `/cib`, by putting the following line in your `issue-branch.yml`:

 ```yaml
 mode: chatops